 While winter snow still hasn’t melted in many places, March is nevertheless a pleasant time to trek.
 The skies are generally clear and the temperature is tolerable if not amazing.
 About 12 percent of the 35,000 trekkers and mountaineers who come to Everest annually, do so in March.
 So, it isn’t exactly crowded, but it isn’t empty either.

-Everest in March is like a beauty that is yet to come of age- full of energy and full of promise.
+Everest in March is like a beauty that is yet to come of age- full of energy and full of promise and perhaps one of the good seasons for Everest Base Camp Trek.

 Annapurna Base Camp Trek in March